A. A. Heaps

 He ran for the House of Commons of Canada as a Labour candidate in 1923 in the riding of Winnipeg North but was defeated.

 He was elected in the 1925 election and joined J. S. Woodsworth as the only Labour MPs in Parliament.
 The Liberal government of William Lyon Mackenzie King was elected with a minority government.
 Heaps and Woodsworth agreed to support the Liberals in exchange for the government creating Canada's first old age pension.
 Heaps and Woodsworth joined other left-wing MPs to form the Ginger Group.

 He was a founding member of the Co-operative Commonwealth Federation in 1932, and was a charter member of the CCF's caucus.

 One of the few Jews in Parliament, Heaps pushed the government to allow Jewish refugees from the Nazis into Canada, but with little success.

 He was defeated in the 1940 election by Charles Stephen Booth from the Liberal Party due to a strong candidacy in Winnipeg North by the Communist Party's candidate.

-Heaps died in England while visiting family and was buried in his birthplace of Leeds.
+Heaps died in Bournemouth, England, on 4 April 1954 while visiting family and was buried in his birthplace of Leeds.

 His son, Leo Heaps, wrote a 1984 biography about him called The Rebel in the House: The Life and Times of A.A.
 Heaps MP and was an unsuccessful New Democratic Party candidate in the 1979 federal election for the riding of Eglinton—Lawrence.
 His grandson, Adrian Heaps, was elected to Toronto City Council in 2006.